Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Civil RightsWomen.
 In addition, it is included in the National Votes for Women Trail, and the William G. Pomeroy Foundation series lists.
 A significant historical year for this entry is 1909.

 Location.
 38° 46.416′ N, 76° 4.565′ W. Marker is in Easton, Maryland, in Talbot County.
-Marker is at the intersection of South Washington Street (Maryland Route 565) and Glenwood Avenue, on the right when traveling north on South Washington Street.
+It is at the intersection of South Washington Street (Maryland Route 565) and Glenwood Avenue, on the right when traveling north on South Washington Street.
 Touch for map.
 Marker is at or near this postal address: 30 S Washington St, Easton MD 21601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Gardens (within shouting distance of this marker); Easton's Fire Bell (about 400 feet away, measured in a direct line); Vietnam War (about 400 feet away); The Talbot Resolves (about 500 feet away); The Bullitt House (about 500 feet away); Birthplace of Tench Francis, Jr. (about 500 feet away); Talbot County Courthouse
+At least 8 other markers are within walking distance of this marker: The Gardens (within shouting distance of this marker); Easton's Fire Bell (about 400 feet away, measured in a direct line); Vietnam War (about 400 feet away); The Talbot Resolves (about 500 feet away); The Bullitt House (about 500 feet away); Birthplace of Tench Francis, Jr. (about 500 feet away); Talbot County Courthouse

 Paid Advertisement